The Democracy Risk Becomes the Delegation Audit

 The useful move is to treat those pressures as principal-agent problems.
 In democratic systems, citizens, parties, elected officials, public servants, media organizations, and agencies delegate functions to intermediaries.
 When those intermediaries are AI systems, platforms, vendors, campaign consultants, or public-sector software providers, the principal often cannot fully observe the agent's behavior, data, incentives, model changes, or output effects.

-That makes this paper a fresh companion to the site's work on AI governance, election integrity and AI, algorithmic impact assessments, political ad libraries, and voter chatbots.
+That makes this paper a fresh companion to the site's work on AI governance, election integrity and AI, algorithmic impact assessments, public AI registers, political ad libraries, and voter chatbots.
 The fresh angle is measurement discipline: democracy risk is not only a content problem or a model problem.
 It is a delegation chain that can lose visibility, contestability, and alignment.

 What the Paper Builds